 It’s difficult to get your social media updates in front of those who have already liked your page without putting some money behind it, almost impossible to extend it outside your current circles.
-Boosting your posts are a cost effective means of advertisement.
+Boosting your posts are a cost-effective means of advertisement.
 Often with a much better return than traditional advertising.
-Coca Cola, for example, have seen more success on Facebook than through any other marketing medium.
+Coca Cola, for example, has seen more success on Facebook than through any other marketing medium.

 “27% of Coca-Cola’s incremental sales were generated by Facebook, using only 2% of the gross media budget” – Facebook

 If Linkedin was a colour it would be grey.
 The social network is undoubtedly the most boring of them all.
 It feels very business-like and corporate-y.
 A bit like a business meeting you have to go to but don’t really want to.
 However, it taps into a fantastic B2B marketing pool, helping acquire leads and opportunities for collaboration.
 It is still the chosen network for professionals, worldwide.